23 Sep 6 Steps for Foodservice Companies to Make Ordering Food Online Profitable

 What’s Wrong With Traditional Ordering

 Traditional ordering had its strengths—particularly the ability to interact with customers in real-time and in person.
 Unfortunately, that model is rapidly dwindling as customers express a flat-out need for digital food ordering.
 According to QSR Magazine, the digital ordering industry is on track to surpass $38 billion in 2020.
 Clearly, customers need digital options for food ordering, so they can continue to get the food they love and patronize their favorite businesses.
-But there can be some severe issues with the wrong kinds of digital ordering options.
+But there can be some severe issues with the wrong kinds of digital food ordering systems.

 Problems can include slow speeds, a lack of data, limited predictability, the inability to automate reporting, running online options based on the demand in the physical store, and a failure to accommodate contactless ordering.
 Worse still, siloes of restaurant technology, like an analog cash register or a terminal-based point-of-sale (POS), even if that POS works on a computer, can lead to problems.
 If the systems are disparate, meaning they cannot share data and communicate, inefficiencies will arise.